psychemedia/sin-eater-resources/resources/NQFLS_notes_and_queries_folklore_society.md

 III.
 A Member of the Society may at any time compound for future annual subscriptions by payment of Ten Guineas over and above the subscription for the current year.

-IY.
+IV.
 An Annual General Meeting of the Society shall be held in London at such time and place as the Council from time to time appoint.
 No Member whose subscription is in arrear shall be entitled to vote or take part in the proceedings of the Meeting.

 V. The affairs of the Society, including the admission of Members, shall be conducted by a President and a Council of twelve Members, who shall from among themselves elect a Director, Treasurer, and Secretary.
 The Council shall have power to fill up occasional vacancies in their number.

-YI.
+VI.
 At each Annual General Meeting all the Members of the Council shall retire from office, but shall be eligible for re-election.

-YII.
+VII.
 The accounts of the receipts and expenditure of the Society shall be audited annually by two Auditors, to be elected at the General Meeting.

 VIII.
 Any Member who shall be one year in arrear of his subscription shall cease to be a Member of the Society.